 We were/are/may-be Alexander and Hephaestion.
 I have called you by many names.
 Patroclus.
 Hephaestion.
 Alexander.
 Yes, you are Alexander too.

-Just over a year ago you fell into my life.
-Again.
+You fell into my life.
 Fell from the sky like an astroid that knew its target.
 A missile set on destruction or to jolt me awake.
 The jury is still out.

 I find myself overwhelmed with thoughts of you.
 Just like the first time.
 Consumed.
 An unholy fire.
 And I’ve been here before.
 And before.
 And before.

 A funeral pyre.
 I look out the window and it burns and burns and burns.
 It’s so high.
 The highest I’ve ever seen.
 I wanted it to be a testament to you.
 To our love.
 To show the world that this, that we – were.
 I’m unsure if the smoke is stinging my eyes or if I’m simply still crying.
 I’m not sure that I’ll ever stop.
 How could I?

 I lost my everything in you.
 My heart in all its vastness and possibilities, all its secret chambers that were for our spelunking alone is an echo chamber now.
 I chase around the corners trying to catch up with your voice, hoping it still lingers in a corner.
 Trapped in a crevice I rushed past too quickly in my flight to find you.

 You can’t be gone.
 I’d waited my whole life – knowing you before I knew you.
 Each night I prayed for you, sent up gratitude for the man coming to share my life that I hadn’t encountered yet.